ooshyun/ooshyun.github.io/_posts/cs224n/2021-09-27-CS224N-W4-Machine-Translation-Sequence-to-Sequence-And-Attention.md

 [Sennrich et al. 13](https://arxiv.org/abs/1508.07909) proposed a method to enable open-vocabulary translation by representing rare and unknown words as a sequence of subword units.

 This is achieved by adapting a compression algorithm called **Byte Pair Encoding**.
 The essential idea is to start with a vocabulary of characters and keep extending the vocabulary with most frequent n-gram pairs in the data set.
-For instance, in Figure 10, our data set contains 4 words with their frequencies on the left, i.e. "low" appears 5 times.
+For instance, in below figure, our data set contains 4 words with their frequencies on the left, i.e. "low" appears 5 times.
 Denote ( *p*, *q*, *f* ) as a n-gram pair p, q with frequency f.
 In this figure, we’ve already selected most frequent n-gram pair (e,s,9) and now we are adding current most frequent n-gram pair (es,t,9).
 This process is repeated until all n-gram pairs are selected or vocabulary size reaches some threshold.

 <p>
     <img src="/assets/images/post/cs224n/w4/nmt/nmt-byte-pair-code.png" width="350" height="200" class="projects__article__img__center">